 As outlined in the Exhibit A, Lighting Specifications, each Proposal must include at least two samples of each LED Luminaire the Bidder proposes using in the LED conversion portion of the Project.
-Further, each Proposal must include four additional product samples (six in total) of the proposed LED Luminaire for the most common Chicago outdoor lighting context: i.e. typical residential street with legacy light poles.
+Further, each Proposal must include four additional product samples (six in total) of the LED Luminaire proposed in Form 5 for the residential legacy lighting context (66-foot ROW, one-sided light pole configuration), the City's most common Chicago outdoor lighting context.
+Each LED luminaire product sample must denote to which lighting context(s) it applies.